Tomás Mejía: Second Mexican Empire

-At a council of war on 22 February 1867, Mejía opposed Marquez’ notion to retreat to Mexico City.
-On 12 March, republican forces commanded by Mariano Escobedo finally appeared at Queretaro.
+At a council of war on 22 February 1867, Mejía opposed Márquez's notion to retreat to Mexico City.
+On 12 March, republican forces commanded by Mariano Escobedo finally appeared at Querétaro.

 The Imperialists held out the siege for the time being and Mejía played his role in repulsing the besieging republicans, but after a few weeks of combat, Mejía was persuaded to support a plan of retreat, which was opposed by Miramon and ultimately not followed through by Maximilian.
 On 24 March, Mejía once more repulsed another republican assault.

-Mejía now fell ill, delaying Imperialist plans of attempting to break through the Republican lines.
-Nonetheless, Mejía recovered enough to continue plans to escape and seek refuge in Mejía’s old haunt, the Sierra Gorda, where he was well known and regarded amongst the population.
+Mejía then fell ill, delaying Imperialist plans of attempting to break through the Republican lines.
+Nonetheless, Mejía recovered enough to continue plans to escape and seek refuge in Mejía's old haunt, the Sierra Gorda, where he was well known and regarded amongst the population.

 Mejía, and the rest of the imperial leadership were captured on 15 May 1867.
-Escobedo, whose life had been spared by Mejía six years earlier offered Mejía an escape, but he refused it unless he could be accompanied by Maximilian, and Miramon, terms which Escobedo found unacceptable.
+Escobedo, whose life had been spared by Mejía six years earlier offered Mejía an escape, but he refused it unless he could be accompanied by Maximilian and Miramón, terms which Escobedo found unacceptable.

-Mejía was tried by a court martial at which he was defended by lawyer Prospero Vega.
-The defense brought up that previously Mejía had been merciful when capturing the enemy, sparing general Mariano Escobedo, and Jeronimo Trevino, but the court still sentenced Mejía to death.
-Mejía, Maximilian, and Miramon were shot by firing squad at dawn on 19 June 1867.
+Mejía was tried by a court martial presided by Col. Rafael Platón Sánchez at which he was defended by lawyer Próspero Vega.
+The defense brought up that previously Mejía had been merciful when capturing the enemy, sparing general Mariano Escobedo, and Jerónimo Treviño, but the court still sentenced Mejía to death.
+Mejía, Maximilian, and Miramón were shot by firing squad at dawn on 19 June 1867.